vincentsijben/bpm-timings-for-processing/README.md

 I've based my Library on the [Processing Library Template](https://github.com/processing/processing-library-template).
 You could also check out the [Coding Train tutorial](https://www.youtube.com/watch?v=pI2gvl9sdtE).

+Note:
-Note: use `classpath.local.location=/Applications/Processing.app/Contents/Java/core/library` instead of Daniel's example.
+* use `classpath.local.location=/Applications/Processing.app/Contents/Java/core/library` instead of Daniel's example.
 When releasing a Library you can't have the `core.jar` in your lib folder.
+* Find and comment this line in your build.xml `<taglet name="ExampleTaglet" path="resources/code" />`if you get [errors with generating Javadoc](https://github.com/processing/processing-library-template/issues/19).